 Elam Hearts and Hands

-Call or email for further information
+Call or email for further information and to receive registration materials.

 The Children's Day Out program is designed to be a time for children 2 to 3 years old to come together in a safe, fun and comfortable environment where they have opportunities to interact socially with their fellow classmates.
 Building positive self-esteem and respect for others is very important in these early years.
 The teachers and staff will help to nurture these values by guiding the children as they interact with their peers